mariamrf/steviepoppe.github.io/content/resources.md

 An Anki plug-in to be used in combination with a Rikaisama / Anki set-up as prescribed in [this blog](https://steviepoppe.net/blog/2016/09/a-quick-guide-on-using-anki-2-an-efficient-vocab-mining-set-up-with-anki-and-rikaisama/).
 Replaces or removes references to missing audio-files.

+[^footnote]: Image taken from the 2012 Japanese animated film Wolf Children by Mamoru Hosoda, used under Fair Use doctrine.
 [^1]: [Spaced Repetition System](https://en.wikipedia.org/wiki/Spaced_repetition): a method of studying optimally by repeating items over gradually increasing periods.
 Cards are calculated to appear shortly before the item slips one's mind.
 [^3]: **Ghesquiere, R. 2006**.
 Literaire verbeelding 2: een geschiedenis van de Europese literatuur en cultuur vanaf 1750.
 Leuven: Acco
 [^4]: Available for free under a BSD style license at [http://www.nihilist.org.uk/](http://www.nihilist.org.uk/).